 When building the cabin we tried to use locally sourced and reclaimed materials wherever possible.
 Some of the slates on the roof were left over from building our house.
 The rest are reclaimed Cornish slate.
 It is clad in local timber giving it a look which fits with it’s woodland surroundings.
 The look is finished off by a carving by Daniel Cordell who is a world renowned chainsaw carver.

 During your stay in the cabin, you are welcome to explore the woodland that Bulworthy Project is set in.
 Their are glades with species rich grassland, a pond and a stream as well as many varied areas of woodland each with it’s own character.
 It is managed with habitat enhancement as the main priority.
 As well as a multitude of different species of birds including tawny owls and buzzards, you may well see deer and if you’re quiet, you may see badgers, stoats and foxes.
 Situated just south of Exmoor which is a dark skies reserve and due to being in an unpopulated area, this is the one of the best places in England to gaze at the stars.

 Don’t forget to check out what events and courses are going on at Bulworthy Project during your stay.

 When you arrive you will find some essential items in the kitchen, these include: crockery, cutlery, pots and pans, cafetière and barbecue tools, tea, coffee, sugar, a pint of milk, cooking oil, salt, pepper and a selection of spices.
 Washing up liquid, sponge, tea towel, kitchen towel, toilet rolls and bin liners.
 We also provide bed linen, towels, bath mat and hand soap in the shower room.

 We’ll provide enough firewood for your stay and a bag of charcoal.
-If you would like more, we have some for sale.